Diophantine approximation on curves: Proofs of Theorems

 {\bf Acknowledgements.} The first-named author was supported by the Australian Research Council Discovery Project (200100994).
-The third-named author was supported by the Royal Society Fellowship and the EPSRC Programme Grant EP/J018260/1.
+The third-named author was supported by the Royal Society Fellowship.
 Part of this work was carried out when the second- and third-named authors visited La Trobe University.
-We are thankful to La Trobe University and Australian Mathematical Sciences Institute (AMSI) for travel support.
+We are thankful to the Australian Mathematical Sciences Institute (AMSI) for the travel support.
+Finally, we thank the anonymous referee for useful comments which has improved the clarity and presentation of the article.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}